Audio4Linux/JDSP4Linux/README.md

 ##### On development:
 1. Parameterized Room Convolution

 	-->May be I will implement this in my other repository: [Complete C implementation of Room Impulse Response Generator](https://github.com/james34602/RIR-Generator)

+2.Linear phase bass boost

+##### Development completed but haven't published yet:
+1. Overlap-based convolution

+	-->Will be use libHybridConv as library, just like EqualizerAPO.
+Since my implementation on overlap-add convolution does not do any faster then others library, so I will use best performance library:)

 Now work on AOSP, Cyanogenmod, Samsung on Android 5.0 ,6.0 and 7.0(TESTED)

 # Download Link
 1. See my project release page

-# Development
-The folder end with reverb is my new developing project, but they have no functionality, it can response user via Logcat

 # Important
 We won't modify SELinux, let your device become more safe.